TREASURIES-Yields higher as traders look to Wednesday auction

 Overnight repurchase rates, which measure the cost of borrowing short-term cash using Treasuries or other debt securities as collateral, have turned negative in some recent cases, a trend analysts say could prompt the Fed to lift the short-term rates it manages.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 145 basis points, about 2 basis points higher than Friday's close.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 144 basis points, about a basis point higher than Friday's close.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was nearly unchanged at 0.1652%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was unchanged at 0.1632%.

 Price